1935 SMU vs. TCU football game: First quarter

 The game began with a kickoff by SMU's Maurice Orr that was caught by Jimmy Lawrence at TCU's 4-yard line.
 After SMU gained possession of the ball, the first touchdown drive of the game began that saw the Mustangs move the ball 73 yards down the field.
 Finally, at TCU's 1-yard line, Bob Finley was able rush for a touchdown, which was followed by a successful extra point attempt by Maurice Orr, putting the Mustangs in the lead with a score of 7–0.
 This drive had taken SMU about 22 plays to make.

 Second quarter

 Early in the second quarter, SMU began an 80-yard drive down the field, during which Finley was able to complete a 33-yard pass to Maco Stewart.
 Eventually, the Mustangs found themselves at the TCU 9-yard line, allowing Bobby Wilson to run for a touchdown.
 Another extra point attempt by Orr was successful, giving SMU a 14–0 lead.
-However, TCU responded with a 74-yard drive lead by Sammy Baugh that resulted in a touchdown and successful extra point attempt, bringing the score to 14–7 going into halftime.
+However, TCU responded with a 74-yard drive, led by Sammy Baugh, that resulted in a touchdown and successful extra point attempt, bringing the score to 14–7 going into halftime.